Josie Lloyd: Lloyd's role as Lydia Crosswaithe

 Josie Lloyd, between 1961 and 1965, appeared in four episodes of The Andy Griffith Show: on two occasions in 1961 in the role of Mayor Pike's daughter as both Josephine in “The Beauty Contest” and as Juanita in “Mayberry Goes Hollywood;” and in two other episodes in her most memorable role, the wallflowerish Lydia Crosswaithe.
 In 1962, she was cast for the first time as the odd, socially inept Lydia in "Barney Mends a Broken Heart.”
 Lloyd returned as the same character three years later in "Goober and the Art of Love,” which originally aired on February 1, 1965.
 In the 1962 episode, Lydia is a prospective date for Sheriff Andy Taylor arranged by his ever-meddlesome deputy, Barney Fife (Don Knotts), and Barney's girlfriend Thelma Lou (Betty Lynn).
 Lydia is again a social date in the noted 1965 episode, yet on this second occasion she is paired with the town's kind but bumbling gas-station attendant Goober Pyle (George Lindsey).

 Death

-Lloyd died in Los Angeles on September 30, 2020, aged 80, she was survived by her father who died less than a year later in May 2021.
+At age 80, Lloyd predeceased her 106-year-old father, Norman Lloyd, by nine months.
+Her death was not publicly reported until May 2021, when it was briefly mentioned in her father's obituary in The Washington Post.